Financial Aid Office

 Community Service.
 A wide variety of community service jobs are available for students who apply for Work-Study funding.
 These jobs provide educational and rewarding work experience and help students connect with the community at large.
 Students applying for community service jobs also receive priority consideration for Work-Study funding.

 Work-Study funds for graduate students are allocated directly to the chairpersons of the graduate programs.
 Graduate students seeking Work-Study funding should contact their respective departments for further information.
-Students must file a FAFSA and have financial need to be considered for Work-Study funding.
+Students must file a FAFSA or California Dream Act application and have financial need to be considered for Work-Study funding.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|